1. What Types of Roof Damage Exists?

 6. What are the Steps in the Insurance Claim Process?

 Filing a storm damage insurance claim can be a frustrating and confusing process.
-You should remember that your insurance company is in business to make money and may try to deny your claim.
-This is not typically the case but does happen from time to time.
+You should remember that your insurance company is in business to make money and may not always approve your claim.
 Below is are some steps to help you through the process.

 Step 1: Assess the storm damage.
 Record the date of the storm, signs of damage you can see from the ground, and take pictures of any damage.
 Search online for news stories of the storm hitting your area, so you have proof if it is ever required.
 We also pay for detailed hail reports that have the credibility you will need if you’re ever questioned.

-Step 2: Contact a reputable storm repair contractor, Absolute Roofing if in the Omaha metro area.
-Make sure your contractor performs a full property inspection, including the roof, windows, siding, AC units, screens, concrete and all other exterior surfaces.
+Step 2: Contact a reputable storm repair contractor, roofing contractor, or roofing company.
+Make sure your roofing contractor performs a full property inspection, including the roof, windows, siding, AC units, screens, concrete and all other exterior surfaces.
 Storm chasers are notorious for only doing roofs and not caring about the other trades and other damage.

 Step 3: Read your insurance policy carefully and contact the claims department of your insurance company directly.
 Be prepared to provide pictures, and the estimate from the contractor you have chosen to work with for repairs.
 If it’s a full re-roof be prepared to give your statement of damage estimate to your contractor so they can supplement (for local permits, etc) and get on the same page with your insurance carrier.